 Vitamin B12 Test and Extremely High Blood Levels

-Whilst a vitamin B12 deficiency can be revealed in a B12 test with very low vitamin B12 blood levels, elevated blood levels are also often discovered.
-Figures above 900 pg/ml are considered high, but certain cases have seen four or even five figure values being recorded.
-What do these figures mean – and are they cause for concern?
+Whilst low blood levels of vitamin B12 indicate deficiency in a test; elevated blood levels are also often discovered.
+Figures above 900 pg/ml are considered high, but certain cases have recorded four or even five figure values.
+What do these figures mean – and are such levels a cause for concern?

 High B12 levels in the blood are not necessarily a reason to panic, as they can stem from a number of different causes.
-They should however be investigated, as certain severe diseases make up some of the possible causes.
-Alongside alcoholism, genetic make-up, an impaired B12 absorption and increased transport molecules in the blood, diseases of the liver, kidneys and the blood, such as leukemia, can be considered potential reasons for an increased vitamin B12 blood level.1-4
+They should however be investigated, as some of the possible underlying causes include severe diseases.
+Alongside alcoholism, genetics, malabsorption and increased transport molecules in the blood; diseases of the liver, kidneys and the blood (such as leukaemia) can be considered potential reasons for an increased B12 blood level (1-4).

-Increased levels of vitamin B12 in the blood can exist for a number of reasons, which can be divided roughly into the following categories.
+Increased levels of vitamin B12 can exist for a number of reasons, which can be divided roughly into the following categories:

-- The test was simply carried out too soon after the taking of vitamin B12 supplements
+- Testing too soon after taking B12 supplements

-Taking high dosage oral supplements can also starkly increase blood levels.
-In these cases, the same grace period should be observed.
+Taking high-dose oral B12 supplements can also greatly increase blood levels – here, the same period of 7-10 days should be observed before testing.

-Should high blood levels occur during a course of vitamin B12, then a first measurement to test new B12 blood levels should be taken 10 days after stopping supplementation.
+Should high blood levels occur during a course of vitamin B12, then another measurement should be taken 10 days after supplementation has ended.

-Usage Problems: Deficiency Despite High B12 Blood Levels
+Usage Problems: Vitamin B12 Deficiency Despite High Blood Levels

-If the B12 values are similarly extremely high in a second blood test, the cause can often be difficult to determine.
-However, most cases fall back to usage problems within the body.
+If B12 values remain extremely high in a second blood test, the cause can often be difficult to determine, however, is likely related to utilisation problems within the body.

-Checking B12 Status with an MMA Urine Test
+Checking the Vitamin B12 Status with an MMA Urine Test

-High levels which couldn’t have been caused by a temporary, ill-favored test should always be followed up by an official B12 status check.
-The most comfortable way of doing this is by measuring the methylmalonic acid in urine, which thus determines how much B12 the cells actually receive.
+High vitamin B12 blood levels which have not been caused by a mistimed test should always be followed up by an official B12 status check.
+The most comfortable way of doing this is by measuring the methylmalonic acid (MMA) in the urine, which determines how much vitamin B12 the cells actually receive.
 The test can be carried out comfortably and quickly at home; though must be ordered online and can be expensive.

 High Blood Levels and Vitamin B12 Transport Molecules

-Here are the most common usage problems in connection with transport molecules.
+Below is a list of the most common usage problems in relations to transport molecules:

 Deficiency of Transcobalamin II

-Certain rare, hereditary diseases lead to a deficiency of transcobalamin II, meaning that a vitamin B12 deficiency can exist despite a good B12 supply.
-The B12 serum level in this case shows up very high, despite the fact that a deficiency is present.
+Certain rare hereditary diseases lead to a deficiency of transcobalamin II, meaning that a vitamin B12 deficiency can emerge despite a good supply.
+Here, B12 serum levels appear very high, despite the fact that a deficiency is present.

 Transcobalamin II Antibodies

-Hereditary illnesses and long term use of vitamin B12 injections can sometimes lead to the production of antibodies against transcobalamin II, leading to vitamin B12 not being properly used.9
+Hereditary illnesses and the long-term use of B12 injections can sometimes trigger the production of antibodies that work against transcobalamin II, leading to the vitamin not being utilised properly (9).

 Transcobalamin Bonding Problems

-In other cases, transcobalamin is perfectly available but problems exist in the bonding between vitamin B12 and the transport molecule.
-In this case, there will also be a deficiency despite very high blood levels.
+In this instance, transcobalamin is fully available but has problems bonding with vitamin B12 – there will thus also be a B12 deficiency, despite very high blood levels.

 Overproduction of Haptocorrin

-Finally, some cases show excessively large production of other molecules which also bond to vitamin B12, most commonly the so-called haptocorrin or cobalophilin, to which transcobalamin I and III also belong.
-This leads to the available B12 bonding to this molecule instead of to transcobalamin II.
-Serum values rise here too, even though none of the B12 can be used.
+Finally, some cases show the over production of other molecules which also bond to vitamin B12, most commonly the so-called haptocorrin or R-binder, to which transcobalamin I and III belong.
+As a result, B12 bonds to these molecules instead of transcobalamin II; while serum values of B12 seem to rise, none of the B12 is available for the body to use.

 High Vitamin B12 Blood Levels and Diseases

-In some cases, the high blood levels can also be attributed to serious diseases.
-The following mechanisms are responsible for the elevated B12 blood values in these diseases:
+Sometimes high blood levels can be attributed to serious diseases.
+The following mechanisms are responsible for high vitamin B12 blood values in such diseases:

 - Mistaken excretion of vitamin B12